Yiting687691/TracyWidomBeta.jl/README.md

 plot(F_cdf)
 plot(F_pdf)
 ```
-The above code uses the default finite-difference discretization with trapezoidal method.
-It returns either cdf or pdf, if you set the argument 'pdf' to be true, of the Tracy-Widom distribution function for β=2, and then evaluates the function at x=0.5.
-Both cdf and pdf can be plotted directly for x between -10 and 13.
-The pdf can also be obtained by the following way.
+The provided code employs the default finite-difference discretization paired with the trapezoidal method.
+By setting the 'pdf' argument to true, it can return the PDF of the Tracy-Widom distribution for β=2 and then evaluate the function at x=0.5.
+Both the CDF and PDF can be seamlessly plotted for x values ranging from -10 to 13/√β.
+Additionally, the PDF can be acquired using the subsequent approach.
 ```julia
 F_pdf=F_cdf'
 ```
-If higher accuracy is preferred, specify the arguments as the following, where I choose to apply BDF5 on spectral discretization.
+For enhanced accuracy, you can configure the arguments as shown below.
+Here, I've opted to apply BDF5 to the spectral discretization.
 ```julia
 F_cdf=TW(2;method="spectral",step="bdf5")
 ```
-Note that for β=4, one needs to account for an extra 2^(1/6) factor when evaluating at the desired value of x.
-For example, if one wants to compute the cdf of the Tracy-Widom distribution for β=4 at x=-2 using the finite-difference discretization with trapezoidal method, use the following code.
+Please be aware that for β=4, x should be divided by a factor of 2^(1/6), as many published results adhere to a distinct scaling convention.
+For instance, to calculate the cdf of the Tracy-Widom distribution for β=4 at x=-2 using the old scaling convention, refer to the provided code below.
 ```julia
 F_cdf=TW(4)
 F_cdf(-2/(2^(1/6)))
 ```
-Also note that the default finite-difference discretization only works well for 1⩽β⩽400, and the more accurate spectral discretization works well for 1⩽β⩽10.
-For larger values of β, one needs to use finer grid and more Chebyshev points (both discretizations use 1000 Chebyshev points by default).
-For β<1, one needs to enlarge the domain for x.
+Also, be aware that both the default finite-difference discretization and the more precise spectral discretization are effective for 1≤β≤30.
+For values of β greater than 30, it's necessary to employ a finer grid and increase the value of M. For 0<β<1, it's essential to expand the domain for x.

-By default, all of the above examples use Fourier interpolation to generate a continuous function.
-One can also get only the discrete values before interpolation.
-For example, the following code shows how to get the discrete values of the cdf using the finite-difference discretization with trapezoidal method and the corresponding values of x.
+By default, all the provided examples utilize Fourier interpolation to produce a continuous function.
+However, one can also obtain just the discrete values prior to interpolation.
+For instance, the code below demonstrates how to retrieve discrete values of the cdf using the finite-difference discretization with the trapezoidal method, along with the associated x values.
 ```julia
 F_cdf=TW(2;interp=false)
 x=F[1]